-The unit of Turkish money is the Turkish Lira (Türk Lirası, TL or TRY).
-A unique symbol was introduced by the Turkish Central Bank to denote the Turkish Lira.
+The official currency as well as the unit of Turkish money is the Turkish Lira (Türk Lirası, TL or TRY).
+A unique symbol (₺) was introduced by the Turkish Central Bank to denote the Turkish Lira.

 Where to Obtain Liras